-- Identify alignment to Net Zero climate targets, as part of the Investment Manager's commitment as a Net Zero Asset Managers (NZAM) signatory; - Assess EQSS Red Flags, including biodiversity risks and lacking board gender diversity; - Ensure minimum environmental or social safeguards, the Fund will not invest in new holdings which are deemed Non-Compliant in the norms-based
+- Identify alignment to Net Zero climate targets, including commitments and disclosures; - Assess EQSS Red Flags, including biodiversity risks and lacking board gender diversity; - Ensure minimum environmental or social safeguards, the Fund will not invest in new holdings which are deemed Non-Compliant in the norms-based screening and will divest from Non-Compliant companies if the breach is based on events that occurred after the time of the first investment (or objectives and risk tolerance.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. screening and will divest from Non-Compliant companies if the breach is based on events that occurred after the time of the first investment (or information about the events has been made available thereafter) and the company is not deemed as having taken or taking adequate measures;
+The investment strategy guides investment decisions based on factors such as investment information about the events has been made available thereafter) and the company is not deemed as having taken or taking adequate measures;

-- Have sector exclusions, the Fund will not invest in companies that derive >5% of their revenues from weapons, fossil fuels, pornography, gambling, alcohol, or tobacco: - Have a minimum proportion of AUM classified as "Sustainable Investments", following the "Three-Step-Test" process (outlined below).
+- Have sector exclusions, the Fund will not invest in companies that derive >5% of their revenues from weapons, fossil fuels, pornography, gambling, alcohol, or tobacco; - Have a minimum proportion of AUM classified as "Sustainable Investments", following the "Three-Step-Test" process (outlined below).